POC-CAST/poc-cast.github.io/_household_diagnosis/UTI-diagnosis.md

 # location: "San Francisco, California"
 ---

-This is a description of your talk, which is a markdown files that can be all markdown-ified like any other post.
-Yay markdown!
+This is a description of the preloaded UTI diagnosis cartridge.
+Preloaded UTI diagnosis cartridge is a cartridge that can be used to diagnose UTI...
+To be continued.